 The benefits of the program directly impacts the individual’s peers, their school, family and community.
 These benefits are transferable as young people phase into adulthood as future employees and as responsible citizens in our communities.

 For students in years 10, 11, or 12, sailing on any of these voyages can count as one unit towards their studies.
 The voyages are endorsed by the Curriculum Council as a Personal Development Program.
 Completion of a voyage and portfolio of work, once achieved, earns a student 5 points towards their Western Australian Certificate of Education (WACE).
 A student must enrol in the endorsed program through their school.
+You will find more information on how you can earn WACE Points here.

 For further information, feel free to download the brochure below.